Accent Spray Can

 Does the paper come with a Sustainable Forestry Initiative on-product label?

-The Sustainable Forestry Initiative (SFI) is a global organization that recognizes paper sourced from sustainably managed forests, and also helps guide consumers toward partnering with paper manufacturers who work with responsibly managed forests via their online directory.
+The Sustainable Forestry Initiative® (SFI®) is a North American organization that recognizes paper sourced from sustainably managed forests, and also helps guide consumers toward partnering with paper manufacturers who work with responsibly managed forests via their online directory.

-The SFI works with a number of accredited, third-party governing bodies in accordance with their own internal evaluation standards in order to determine whether paper meets the criteria to carry a SFI on-product label — this criteria includes wood fibers harvested from certified renewable forests and paper that contains post-consumer fibers or other raw material that is harvested or used in a sustainable manner.
+The SFI works with a number of accredited, third-party governing bodies in accordance with their own internal evaluation standards in order to determine whether paper meets the criteria to carry a SFI on-product label — this criteria includes wood fibers harvested from certified forests, paper that contains recycled content or fibers sourced from responsibly managed forestlands.

-What’s unique about SFI certification — and what also helps ensure you’re printing with an eco-friendly mindset — is that it extends beyond harvesting and manufacturing to include the entire paper supply chain.
-The SFI has several chain of custody on-product labels that recognize where paper has been sourced and produced with an emphasis on preserving wildlife habitats, water conservation and reducing carbon emissions.
+An important component of SFI certification — and what also helps ensure you’re printing with an eco-friendly mindset — is that it extends beyond harvesting and sourcing to include the entire paper supply chain.
+The SFI has several chain of custody on-product labels that recognize where paper has been sourced and produced with an emphasis on protecting water quality, biodiversity, wildlife habitat, species at risk and forests with exceptional conservation value.

 Paper that is SFI certified — like Accent Opaque premium paper — has been produced under the philosophy of end-to-end stewardship of the natural resources required in paper manufacturing, which in turn can help you meet your print sustainability goals.